pat/blog/_posts/2017-07-27-friendly-frozen-string-literals.markdown

   - rails
   - programming
   - strings
+excerpt: "Since the 2.3.0 release of Ruby, there's been the optional feature to make all string literals frozen."
 ---

 (If you're not entirely familiar with the terms frozen, string, or literal - especially in relation to Ruby - it's probably best starting with [the previous post](/2017/07/27/an-introduction-to-frozen-string-literals.html) which introduces these concepts.)